ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/custom_branding.md

 - /assets/img/favicon.ico
 - /assets/img/site.webmanifest

-These files can be overwritten in your own project by placing them in the same directory with the same name.
-These files can be easily generated out of an image of your square logo (preferably in svg) with for example the [Favicon generator](https://realfavicongenerator.net/).
+These files can be overwritten in your own project by placing replacements in the same directory with the same names.
+They can be generated from a square logo, preferably SVG, with tools such as the [Favicon generator](https://realfavicongenerator.net/).

 {: .note }
 > Since v6.0.0 `/assets/img/favicon-96x96.png` is added and the `assets/img/android-chrome-xxxxxxx.png` files have been replaced with `/assets/img/web-app-manifest-xxxxxxx.png`.
 See above list for reference.

-## Custom Java Script
+## Custom JavaScript

-Sometimes it is needed to inject some custom Java Script code.
-This is possible by creating a file `/assets/js/custom.js`.
-Be aware that this javascript code will be loaded on every page.
+Sometimes you need to inject custom JavaScript.
+You can do this by creating `/assets/js/custom.js`.
+Be aware that this JavaScript code is loaded on every page.

 ## Branding in footer

-The footer is one more place to add branding or important logo's.
-For more information on how to customize the footer, visit our [navigation structures](navigation_structures#footer) page.
+The footer is another place to add branding or important logos.
+For more information on customizing the footer, see [Navigation structures](navigation_structures#footer).